Propelling fashion forward with sustainable impact and an open-source guide to share knowledge.

 The environmental and landfill impact of the fashion industry is unacceptable.
 But the problem is complicated and even when fashion brands want to do better, they do not have a roadmap to do so.
 From choosing materials, to design construction, to manufacturing methods, supply chain partnerships and product distribution, the solutions are complex and seemingly impossible to find within existing timelines and budgets.

-The C&A Foundation and McDonough Innovation put a collaborative team of industry experts together, representing each step of the fashion product process, to find pathways to sustainability and to share that with the fashion industry.
-Designbox was asked to lead product design and manufacturing efforts, and worked with McDonough Innovation, MBDC and numerous manufacturing partners in India to realize a Cradle to Cradle Gold Certified set of shirts.
+We worked with McDonough Innovation, MBDC and numerous manufacturing partners in India to develop a Cradle-to-Cradle Gold Certified set of shirts.
 This apparel not only set a new bar for garments but also led to the creation of the Fashion For Good Center and an open source manual for the industry on sustainable manufacturing.

-Designbox led the product design, product development, and manufacturing strategy of the project, and authored these areas of the Fashion for Good open-source guide.
+Along with leading the team through product design, product development, and manufacturing strategy of the project, Positive Company authored these areas of the Fashion for Good C2C Certified How To Guide.